Anish87/anish87.github.io/Signals/Function.SqSignalBase.Lead.md

 # Description

-Move all occurrences of a speciffic slot to the front so they receive the signal first.
+Move all occurrences of a specific slot to the front so they receive the signal first.

 # Specifications